edX Online

 What is ESG and why is it important?

-By: Amanda Phagan, Edited by: Mitch Jacobson
+By: Amanda Phagan, Edited by: Gabriela Pérez Jordán

-ESG stands for environmental, social, and governance.
 While the term was coined in 2004 by the United Nations Global Compact, the concept of corporate responsibility dates back to the 1970s.
-Spurred on by increased awareness of sociopolitical upheaval and protecting the environment, companies and consumers leaned into "socially responsible investing" (SRI) to demonstrate their values.
+Spurred on by increased awareness of sociopolitical upheaval and environmental protection, companies and consumers leaned into "socially responsible investing" (SRI) to reflect their values.

-Now, values-driven business is more popular than ever.
-In 2022, more than 90% of S&P 500 companies published ESG reports, according to the management consulting firm McKinsey & Company.
-This represents a significant public interest in the topics that fall under environmental, social, and governance.
-But what do these terms mean in a corporate context?
+By 2022, more than 90% of S&P 500 companies published ESG reports in some form, according to McKinsey & Company.
+This represents a significant public interest in topics under environmental, social, and governance.

 • Environmental: How an organization impacts the planet